Xbox 360

 Sega support

-Like other third-party publishers, Sega chose to back the Xbox 360 in roughly equal measure to the PlayStation 3, with very few "big" Sega titles opting for one console over the other (the only major example of this being the Yakuza series and other Japanese-centric games).
-This fell in line with Sega's late sixth-generation strategy which was to focus on multi-platform releases.
+Like other third-party publishers, Sega chose to back the Xbox 360 in roughly equal measure to the PlayStation 3, with very few "big" Sega titles opting for one console over the other (the only major example of this being the Yakuza series and other Japan centric games).
+In its early years, the company usually prioritized the console in western markets, but the playing field was leveled after 2008; games intended for a worldwide release were guaranteed to release on both it and the PlayStation 3 later into its life, similar to their strategies with the PlayStation 2 and the original Xbox.

-The introduction of Microsoft's motion-controlled Kinect system in 2010 also attracted support from Sega for two games.
+The introduction of Microsoft's motion-controlled Kinect in 2010 also attracted support from Sega for two games, Rise of Nightmares and Sonic Free Riders, with the latter releasing as a launch title for the peripheral.

 List of Sega games for the Xbox 360